 Holly Simonsen, Membership & Programs Director

-Holly Simonsen works in ecopoetic collaboration with her native landscape, Great Salt Lake.
+Holly Simonsen works in ecopoetic collaboration with Great Salt Lake.
 She operates under the thesis that ecologically disrupted sites offer access points for the body to experience language as a product of the earth.
 She works on the page and off, incorporating installation art, performance art, sound experimentation, and ephemeral sculpture into her poetic practice.
 In 2010 she circumnavigated the southern portion of Great Salt Lake as poetic ritual.
 She earned her M.F.A. from Vermont College of Fine Arts in Montpelier, Vermont.
 She recently served fellowships at the Vermont Studio Center and the Djerassi Resident Artists Program.
 She invites you to read more about her poetic process on her website.

 Holly started her career in education and taught high school English and creative writing classes for eight years.
 In 2010 she was hired by Westminster College and has taught in the English, Environmental Studies, Art, and Honors programs.
 She also has extensive work and volunteer experience in the nonprofit sector.
 In her free time she enjoys playing outside.

 Email Holly at email@example.com